shawnnaquin/eeironworks/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

+= 2.2 =
+* New "Tools" panel on the settings page
+* Tool to clear all the plugin transients, thus resetting size caching for all images (use it only )
+* Small bug fix when the settings aren't yet saved at least one time
+* When getting the image size, the full image is used again, instead of the partial 32Kb (that caused WSOD in some environments), but this can be overridden (and use the partial again) by returning false to the new `fb_og_image_size_use_partial` filter
+* Transient validity is now one week (now that we get the all image and the process can slow down the page load a bit), instead of one day
+* Fix when getting the image and description for the blog url when it's set as a page (Thanks @alexiswilke)
+* Ability to disable image size cache (transients) completely by returning false to the new filter `fb_og_image_size_cache` (which we do NOT recommend)
+* Improved the FAQ

+= 2.1.6.3 =
+* Fix the "Suppress cache notices" option (Thanks @digbymaass)

+= 2.1.6.2 =
+* Default `og:type` to `website` on non-singular pages because Facebook deprecated it (Thanks @alexiswilke)
+* Automatically disable the overlay feature if GD is not installed (Thanks @tiagomagalhaes)
+* Set `og:type` to `website` instead of `article` when a page is set as a blog page
+* Use image from the page (our custom field, featured, etc...) when a page is set as a blog page (Thanks @alexiswilke)
+* Use description from our custom field when a page is set as a blog page
+* Adds the `product:availability` tag for WooCommerce products (Thanks @steveokk)
+* Improved the FAQ

+= 2.1.6.1 =
+* Updated the error message when the Facebook cache is not updated, in order to include instructions and a link to setup the App ID and Secret

+= 2.1.6 =
+* Added new "App ID" and "App Secret" settings on the "Facebook Open Graph Tags cache" panel, so that the plugin tries to clear the Facebook cache authenticated with you own App details
+* Bumped `Tested up to` and `WC tested up to` tags
+* Improved the FAQ

 = 2.1.5 =
 * Stop showing the metabox or trying to update Facebook cache on non-publicly_queryable post types